 Now, we adopt the following convention.

-\begin{conv} From now until the start of the proof of \Cref{Thm:main}, the symbol $X$ denotes a compact nonpositively curved cube complex, such that $\widetilde X$ is $\delta$--hyperbolic for some $\delta$.
+\begin{conv} From now until the start of the proof of \Cref{Thm:main}, the symbol $X$ denotes a compact non-positively curved cube complex, such that $\widetilde X$ is $\delta$--hyperbolic for some $\delta$.
 We assume that $G = \pi_1 X$ is nonelementary.